vbvg2008/benchmarks/schedule/schedule.md

 # issues:
 * How to do patching in pytorch?
-* tensorflow dataset sometimes stuck at evaluation
-* consider dropping the typing in development
-* should we still consider the concatenation ops rule?
 * need to improve the tensorflow model schedule GPU memory usage

 ## ideas